Minka1902/dashboard-agent/README.md

 Is this OK?
 ENTER

 # installing packages
-### Windows
-npm install body-parser celebrate cors diskspace dotenv express scharff node-windows
-### Linux
-npm install body-parser celebrate cors diskspace dotenv express scharff node-linux
+npm install body-parser celebrate cors diskspace dotenv express scharff node-windows node-linux

 `At this point you move all the files and folders into that directory (g-agent).`